malak-lawanseh/portfolio/README.md

 ![protfolio img](img/protfolio.png )

 ## technology used
-The language i have used to make this protfolio was HTML and CSS
+The language i have used to make this protfolio was HTML, CSS and js

 ## Resources